How to Create Passive Income Using Your Expertise

 There are several types of passive income, ranging from investing to renting out a room in your house.
 But for today’s article, I’m focused on using your expertise.

-These other forms of income can be profitable.
-However, I want to talk about things that can directly impact your business, increase your authority and influence in the industry.
+I want to talk about things that can directly impact your business, increase your authority and influence in the industry.
 And that’s where these passive income streams come into play:

 - Write an eBook